bakdata/rebalancing-demo/README.md

  * Write `crash` into the `kafka-console-producer`.
 If no pod restarts please wait a few seconds.
 It could be that the `crash` message was sent to the blocked consumer.
  * Spam some random messages to the `kafka-console-producer`.

-At this point, no messages should arrive at the output because the consumer group is stuck on a rebalance until the blocked consumer finishes processing the `wait` message.
+At this point, no messages should arrive at the output because the consumer group is stuck in a rebalance until the blocked consumer finishes processing the `wait` message.

 #### Static Membership Test